x-govuk/govuk-prototype-components/docs/autocomplete.md

 ---
+layout: sub-navigation
+order: 2
 title: Autocomplete
-layout: sub-navigation
-order: 1
+description: Help users find and select from a number of options.
 ---

-The autocomplete component implements the [Accessible autocomplete pattern](https://github.com/alphagov/accessible-autocomplete) to enhance a fixed list of options provided by a `<select>` element.

-This component may be useful if you want users to pick from a number of options.
-Unlike an autosuggest component, this component will only allow users to choose from a predetermined list of options.

 {% from "example/macro.njk" import appExample %}

 {{ appExample({
   component: "autocomplete"
 }) }}

+This component implements the [Accessible autocomplete pattern](https://github.com/alphagov/accessible-autocomplete) to enhance a fixed list of options provided by a `<select>` element.

+Unlike an autosuggest component, this component will only allow users to choose from a predetermined list of options.

 ## Component options